 Why are these strategic thinking skills so important in business?
 Well, just as a General would need to outthink the enemy to win the war, you as a business owner will need to outthink your competition to win over customers or clients.

-In this article, I will go through the most important essentials and highlights from Kaihan’s training on Business Growth Lab, which include The Fourth Option™ strategic methodology and the 5-step I.D.E.A.S. framework to outthink the competition.
+In this article, I will go through the most important essentials and highlights from Kaihan’s process for designing strategic innovation, which include The Fourth Option™ strategic methodology and the 5-step I.D.E.A.S. framework to outthink the competition.

 The Fourth Option to Create Innovation